List of birds of Kenya

 This is a list of the bird species recorded in Kenya.
-The avifauna of Kenya included a total of 1157 confirmed species as of October 2022.
+The avifauna of Kenya included a total of 1164 confirmed species as of October 2024.
 Of them, 11 are endemic, and 4 have been introduced by humans.
 An additional three species are considered "hypothetical" (see below) and are not included in the count.
 Unless otherwise noted, the list is that of Avibase.
+Swahili names follow the scientific name in parentheses.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of The Clements Checklist of Birds of the World, 2022 edition.

 The following tags highlight several categories of occurrence other than regular migrants and non-endemic residents.
 The notes of population status are from the IUCN Red List of Threatened Species, and apply to the world-wide population except for endemics.